 When an item is selected, the placard falls to the bottom of the machine into a “donation bin.”
 Instead of receiving quick fixes for hunger cravings, patrons walk away with a feeling of delight, knowing that their donations would be delivered to someone in need.

 In 2017, this novel, interactive giving experience raised more than $500,000 from the one location in Salt Lake City.
 Building on this success, the Giving Machines expanded to five locations in 2018: New York City; Salt Lake City; Gilbert, Arizona; London; and Manila.
 In 2018, the machines raised more than $2.3 million was raised for 18 charities, with over 92,000 individual donations.
-In 2019, the Giving Machines are expected to be in 10 cities globally: London; New York City; Manilla; Las Vegas, Nevada; Denver, Colo.; San Jose; Calif.; Laie, Hawaii; Salt Lake City; Orem, Utah; and Gilbert, Arizona.
+In 2019, the Giving Machines were in 10 cities globally: London; New York City; Manilla; Las Vegas, Nevada; Denver, Colo.; San Jose; Calif.; Laie, Hawaii; Salt Lake City; Orem, Utah; and Gilbert, Arizona.
 The machines collected more than $6 million in 2019.

 The American Advertising Federation recognized the Giving Machines three years in a row with a 2018 national Silver ADDY award in the public service category, a 2019 Silver ADDY for branding elements, and two in 2020: a Gold ADDY in the media campaign category and a Silver ADDY in the marketing and special advertising category.
 The Giving Machines also earned a Public Relations Society of American Silver Anvil award in the public service category.
 These two awards are, respectively, the advertising and public relations industries' highest honors in the country.